donofkarma/fancy-scroll/README.md

 To-do
 ---------------------

-- Add new background images for the sections
 - Convert JS into plugin syntax
 - Optimise JS
   - Look at the scroll event
 - Look at touch device interaction
+- Update copy
 - Write documentation

 Changelog
 ---------------------

+### 0.3
+- Added new background images
+- Fixed a bug with the reading of camel cased custom data attributes

 ### 0.2
 - Updated usage of $.data()